Continuum of Care

 On any given night in Contra Costa County, there are roughly 3,800 people experiencing homelessness...

-The Continuum of Care/Council on Homelessness offers several volunteer opportunities for groups and individuals who want to make a difference in their local community.
+Agencies in the Continuum of Care offers a variety of volunteer opportunities for groups and individuals who want to make a difference in their local community.
 Help support efforts to provide much needed services and supports to homeless individuals and families in our county.
 See volunteer opportunities at specific agencies.